-Energy Saving
+Energy Saving (Photo Mode)

-In photo mode, the shooting display will dim to save power approximately 15 seconds before the standby timer expires.
+In photo mode, the shooting display will turn off to save power approximately 15 seconds before the standby timer expires.

 Option Description [Enable] Enable energy saving.
 The display refresh rate may drop.
 [Disable] Disable energy saving.
-Note selecting [ Disable ] does not stop the shooting display dimming a few seconds before the standby expires.
+Note selecting [Disable] does not stop the shooting display dimming a few seconds before the standby timer expires.

-Energy Saving
+Energy Saving (Photo Mode)

-- Note that even when [Enable] is selected, energy saving will not function: - if [No limit] is selected for Custom Setting c3 [Power off delay] > [Standby timer] or if the delay selected is less than 30 seconds, - during zoom, - while the camera is connected to another device via HDMI, - while the camera is connected to and exchanging data with a computer via USB, - during USB charging or USB power delivery, or - while the camera is connected to an AC adapter. - Selecting [Disable] increases the drain on the battery.
+Note that even when [Enable] is selected, energy saving will not function:

+- if [No limit] is selected for Custom Setting c3 [Power off delay] > [Standby timer] or if the delay selected is less than 30 seconds, - · during zoom, - while the camera is connected to another device via HDMI, - while the camera is connected to and exchanging data with a computer via USB, - during USB charging or USB power delivery, or - while the camera is connected to an AC adapter.